 NYC's Oldest Culinary School is Now its Newest

-Click here to view photos of our new space.
+Click here to view photos of our New York campus.

-Click here for a detailed map and directions to ICE.
+Click here for a detailed map and directions to ICE's New York campus.

 Read why the media is excited about the new ICE: Food & Wine, New York Times, NY1, amNY, Metro New York, Downtown Magazine